kazemaksOG/spark-benchmark-tool/README.md

 * **Custom schedulers** - Custom schedulers are under the `schedulers` directory.
 They have to be packed and added as arguments to Spark launcher

 * **Custom spark** - A modified Spark version is used to run these tests.
 This can be found in here: [https://github.com/kazemaksOG/spark-3.5.5-custom#](https://github.com/kazemaksOG/spark-3.5.5-custom#)
+* **Java version** - All maven modules have been tested with `java-17-openjdk`.
+Other java versions could work, but present no guarantees.

 To setup the environment for the scripts:
 1. Clone the DAS5 deployment framework